MedBot-team/NaBot/RasaParlaiReport.md

 - Multi-Intent Classification

+- GPU Support

 - Active contributors
     - <img src="report_images/contributor.png" width="600">

 - Great customers
     - <img src="report_images/customer.png" width="400">

-# Cons
+## Cons
 - Some of the rasa's features (Like CDD, Analytics, ...) are only available in proprietary solutions.
     - <img src="report_images/rasa_platform.png" width="600">

 - License issue in Rasa X
     - You can:
         - Use Rasa X to build AI assistants for commercial or non-commercial purposes
-        - Host Rasa X for your own project
+        - Host Rasa X for your project
     - You can't:
         - Offer a SaaS product or any online service built with or on top of Rasa X that competes with or provides similar functionality to Rasa X
         - Use or copy the Rasa X Software for decompilation or reverse engineering